-The Bachelor of Arts in Worship and the Arts is an interdisciplinary degree designed for students committed to vocational worship ministry in the church and para-church organizations.
+The Bachelor of Arts in Worship Leadership is an interdisciplinary degree designed for students committed to vocational worship ministry in the church and para-church organizations.
 Coursework emphasizes the practices of Christian worship and ministry with complementary studies in an arts concentration of the student’s choosing.
-Students are prepared to design, plan, and lead worship through arts-centered ministries such as art and design, dance, film production, journalism, mass communication, music, and theatre.
+Students are prepared to design, plan, and lead worship through arts-centered ministries such as art and design, dance, film production, journalism, mass communication, music, songwriting or worship production.
 Upon graduation, students will be equipped to pursue full-time worship arts positions in church and parachurch organizations or graduate studies in seminary.

 Students can develop artistic areas of interest to prepare for full-time church ministry positions with time divided between responsibilities in worship and production roles such as graphic design, film production.
 They also include responsibilities in business administration, children’s ministry, youth ministry, urban and global missions, sports ministry, and other related fields.
 This degree will offer training options to students who wish to enter congregations with ministry positions divided between worship and another area.